-This is a practical based subject and as part of the course you will work independently on a project to develop your skills.
+This is a practical based subject and you will complete projects to develop your skills.
 You can choose either a problem to solve, an area of personal interest to investigate or select a topic to prepare you for further study at university.

-- Enthusiasm for problem solving

-- Logical thinking
+- · Enthusiasm for problem solving - · Logical thinking

-- Attention to detail
+- · Attention to detail

+- · Mathematically competent to GCSE level

 - Patience and perseverance

-- Mathematically competent to GCSE level

-Computer Science is a useful A Level qualification for a wide range of degree courses including Engineering, Economics, Physics, Maths, Medicine, Psychology and Sociology.
+Computer Science is a useful A-Level qualification for a wide range of degree courses including Engineering, Economics, Physics, Maths, Medicine, Psychology and Sociology.
 It is highly valued by employers in just about every industry sector.
 All industries and workplaces are being transformed by digital technology and so employers will require people with skills in computer science to help them adapt to the 21st century world.